 Inspect periodically for soft or splintered spots, loose nails and deck attachments, and split or rotten planks.
 Promptly fix any damage that presents a health or safety hazard.
 Complete other repairs before your annual deep-clean.

-Protect the wood deck from scrapes inflicted by chair and table legs, but don’t use rugs made of natural fibers such as jute and bamboo: These absorb moisture and promote mildew.
+Protect the wood deck from scrapes inflicted by chair and table legs, but don’t use outdoor rugs made of natural fibers such as jute and bamboo: These absorb moisture and promote mildew.
 Rugs made of recycled plastics won’t cause these problems, and they’ll last longer.